 Throughout history, Gaia was primarily worshipped in open nature or in caves, but the ancient ruins of Delphi, 100 miles northwest of Athens on Parnassus mountain, was one of the primary places she was celebrated.
 Delphi served as a cultural meeting ground in the first millennium B.C. and was rumored to be the sacred place of the earth goddess.

 If you're planning to travel to Greece to see some of the ancient sites of worship for Gaia, you'll want to fly into the Athens International Airport (airport code: ATH) and book a hotel between the city and Mount Parnassus.
 There are a number of excellent day trips around the city and short trips around Greece you can take if you have some extra time during your stay, too.

-The Legacy and Story of Gaia
+Legacy and Story

 In Greek mythology, Gaia was the first deity from whom all others sprang.
 She was born of Chaos, but as Chaos receded, Gaia came into being.
 Lonely, she created a spouse named Uranus, but he became lusty and cruel, so Gaia persuaded her other children to help her subdue their father.

 Cronos, her son, took a flint sickle and castrated Uranus, throwing his severed organs into the great sea; the goddess Aphrodite was then born of the mixing of the blood and foam.
 Gaia went on to have other mates including Tartarus and Pontus who she bore many children with including Oceanus, Coeus, Crius, Theia, Rhea, Themis, Mnemosyne, Phoebe, Tethys, the Python of Delphi, and the Titans Hyperion and Iapetus.